 8. CONFLICTS OF INTEREST

 We respect the rights of our employees to manage their personal affairs and investments and do not wish to impinge on their personal lives.
-At the same time, employees should avoid conflicts of interest that occur when their personal interests may interfere in any way with the performance of their duties or the best interests of the Company.
-A conflicting personal interest could result from an expectation of personal gain now or in the future or from a need to satisfy a prior or concurrent personal obligation.
-We expect our employees to be free from influences that conflict with the best interests of the Company or might deprive the Company of their undivided loyalty in business dealings.
+At the same time, employees should avoid conflicts of interest that occur when their personal interests may interfere in any way with the performance of their duties to, or the best interests of, the Company.
+A conflicting personal interest could result from an expectation of personal gain now or in the future, regardless of whether such expected gain is actually realized, or from a need to satisfy a prior or concurrent personal obligation.
+We expect our employees to be free from influences that conflict with the best interests of the Company and from influences that might deprive the Company of their undivided loyalty in business dealings.
 Even the appearance of a conflict of interest where none actually exists can be damaging and should be avoided.
 Whether or not a conflict of interest exists or will exist can be unclear.
 Conflicts of interest are prohibited unless specifically authorized as described below.

 - whether it may interfere with the employee's job performance, responsibilities or morale;

 - whether the employee has access to confidential information;

 - whether it may interfere with the job performance, responsibilities or morale of others within the organization;

 - any potential adverse or beneficial impact on our business;

 - any potential adverse or beneficial impact on our relationships with our customers, suppliers or other service providers;